derailed-archive/derailed-legacy/gateway/README.md

-# Derailed Gateway
+# Gateway

-The full and bright real-time infrastructure of Derailed.
-The Gateway.
+The real-time Derailed Gateway!